Honey Lavender Drop and Lavender Creme Brulee

 3 tablespoons dried lavender

-1 whole Vanilla Bean OR 1 Tablespoon Vanilla Extract OR 1 Tablespoon Vanilla Paste
+Tablespoon Vanilla Extract OR 1 Tablespoon Vanilla Paste

 10 whole Egg Yolks